 I love this time of the year when there is magic in the year!
-Whether we are in the Maldives, Morocco, we manage to find the holiday spirit.
-Sometimes we get to see Santa zipping in a jet ski to deliver presents, this year we were home for the holidays and found it on the main street in a small Texas town.
+Whether we are in the Maldives, Morocco or Dallas, we manage to find the holiday spirit.
+Sometimes we get to see Santa zipping in a jet ski to deliver presents, but this year we were home for the holidays and found it on the main street in a small Texas town.
 We got to experience Christmas in Grapevine, a place that is recognized as the Christmas Capital of Texas (officially by the senate) since 2009.

 Grapevine, the Christmas Capital of Texas!